Press Your Luck scandal: Adaptations

 Bill Murray (left, 2006) was attached to play Larson in a planned film.
 Paul Walter Hauser (right, 2021) played Larson in 2024's The Luckiest Man in America.

 A film adaptation of the event was in the works by August 2000; titled Press Your Luck, the comedy film featured Howard Franklin as screenwriter and director, Nicolas Cage as producer, and had cast Bill Murray to portray Larson.

 On November 13, 2017, Modernito Books published es (Larson - The Luckiest Man in the World), a graphic novel by Javi de Castro, about Larson's Press Your Luck winning streak.

 On September 5, 2024, the drama-thriller film The Luckiest Man in America premiered at the Toronto International Film Festival, starring Paul Walter Hauser as Larson.

 Larson

 Michael Larson paid or in taxes.
 He immediately spent some of his winnings buying lavish gifts for his daughter's sixth birthday (the day before the episode filmed); more was invested in a Ponzi scheme involving real estate.

 In late 1984, Larson withdrew in one-dollar bills to try and win a local radio contest by matching serial numbers.
-After redepositing half of the bills, the remaining was stored around Dinwitty's house while the two exhaustedly checked each bill.
-One evening, while the two attended a Christmas party, and with neighbors knowing of the cash, burglars stole the money.
+After redepositing half of the bills, the remaining was stored around Dinwitty's house while the two checked each bill thoroughly.
+One evening, while the two attended a Christmas party and with neighbors knowing of the cash, burglars stole the money.
 Larson was convinced Dinwitty was involved in the theft, and she later fled her home with her children until Larson vacated.
 As of July 2010, the burglary had not been solved.